Mongol campaign against the Nizaris: Massacres of the Nizaris and aftermath

-Resistance by Nizaris in Persia was still ongoing in some forts, notably Lambsar, Gerdkuh, and several forts in Quhistan.
+Resistance by the Nizaris in Persia was still ongoing in some forts, notably Lambsar, Gerdkuh, and several forts in Quhistan.
 Lambsar fell in January 1257 after a cholera outbreak.
 Gerdkuh resisted much longer.
-The Mongols had built permanent structures and houses around this fortress, the ruins of which, together with two types of stones used for Nizari and Mongol mangonels, still remains today.
+The Mongols had built permanent structures and houses around this fortress, the ruins of which, together with two types of stones used for the Nizari and Mongol mangonels, are still extant today.
 On 15 December 1270, during the reign of Abaqa, the garrison of Gerdkuh surrendered from want of clothing.
 It was thirteen years after the fall of Alamut, and seventeen years after its first siege by Kitbuqa; the Mongols killed the surviving garrison but did not destroy the fortress.
-In the same year, an unsuccessful assassination attempt of Juvayni is attributed to the Nizaris, who had earlier spoken of their total annihilation.
-By 1273, all Syrian Nizari castles were also captured by Baibars.
+In the same year, an unsuccessful assassination attempt on Juvayni is attributed to the Nizaris, who had earlier spoken of their total annihilation.
+By 1273, all the Syrian Nizari castles were also captured by Baibars.

 In 1275, a Nizari force under a son of Khurshah (titled Naw Dawlat or Abu Dawlat) and a descendant of the Khwarezmian dynasty recaptured the Alamut Castle, but the Mongols reclaimed it a year later.
 Just like other groups in the nearby regions, the Nizaris too were still able to retain a (semi)-independent state in their heartland of Daylam.
 This continued at least until Öljaitü's campaign against Gilan in 1307, which was successful but was a pyrrhic victory with heavy casualties on both sides.
 Nevertheless, the possible Ilkhanate authority over the region must have been eradicated in 1335 after the death of the last ruler of the Ilkhanate.
 By 1368, Daylam was governed by Kiya Sayf al-Din, a member of the Kushaijis, an Ismaili dynasty.
 He was attacked and killed by Sayyid Ali Kiya, the founder of the Karkiya dynasty.
 The Nizaris also re-established their Imamate at the village of Anjudan, where they are recorded to be active in the 14–15th century.